jiko23/JAYANTA_-techgig-/README.md

 ###################################################################################################################################################################
 Files submitted:
  a.
 ReadMe.md --> Instruction and details
- c.
+ b.
 Result.csv -->This file contains the proposed approach for automaic unsupervised mapping of extracted keywords
-		   with the categories provided in cat_level.csv file. d.updated_train_data_update1.csv --> This file contains the cleaned texts and extracted keywords.
+		   with the categories provided in cat_level.csv file. c.updated_train_data_update1.csv --> This file contains the cleaned texts and extracted keywords.